civboot/civboot/blog/0003-software.md

 thousands, of moving parts.
 No group of people can understand the operation of the whole stack.
-For this reason, modern software methodology does not work for a Civboot -- where the primary goal is for a single person to be able to understand at least one component of the whole ("component" being for example software, hardware, material fabrication, etc).
+For this reason, modern software methodology does not work for a Civboot -- where the primary goal is for a single person to be able to understand at least one component of the whole within ~4years ("component" being for example software, hardware, material fabrication, etc).

 This is why my current thinking on a Civboot's software stack is to support only